wmd-glowforge/text2vector/README.md

 The original discussion started at: https://community.glowforge.com/t/text2vector-free-vector-text-generator/63916

-Learn more about Glowforge: https://glowforge.us/f/MAJFORQN
+Learn more about Glowforge: https://glowforge.us/f/MAJFORQN (and save some money with this code!)

 ## Installation